realKidDouglas/whatsdapp-ui-example/README.md

  1. Getting a HD-Wallet with mnemonic you
     - either follow this tutorial: [Create and Fund a Wallet](https://dashplatform.readme.io/docs/tutorial-create-and-fund-a-wallet).
     - or easily create and manage wallet with [EvoWallet](http://evowallet.io) or [Chrome Wallet](https://github.com/readme55/Dash-Chrome-Wallet).
- 2. Get some and some eDash from [faucet](http://faucet.evonet.networks.dash.org) and wait a few minutes until it's mined.
+ 2. Get some eDash from [faucet](http://faucet.evonet.networks.dash.org) and wait a few minutes until it's mined.

 WhatsDapp creates and tops up an Identity and optionally registers a DPNS name for you automatically in the [registration tab](#registration-and-login).
 But you can use your existing ones or create on your own by following these tutorials.